/>

 In this regard, Hayakawa was lucky, as his family’s shop, Shinku’S, provided him with the necessary environment in which to

 begin.
-Now that he’s been creating jewelry for some time, having been at the shop’s Roppongi location for nearly a decade, Hayakawa feels that the job is quite fitting.
+Now that he’s been creating jewelry for some time, having been at the shop’s Roppongi location for over 20 years, Hayakawa feels that the job is quite fitting.
 Interacting with the customers and designing the pieces, he says, comes naturally to him.
+Today, Shinku’S also showcases its custom work on Instagram, alongside its official website.

 Many people who visit Shinku’S look to create a special piece of jewelry that commemorates a big occasion, such as a marriage or the birth of a child.
-Hayakawa recently crafted a “baby ring” to be gifted in celebration of a first birthday.
-Although the miniature ring is only worn by the baby for the photo-op purposes during the celebration, it can later be placed on a chain and worn by the mother as a necklace.
-This particular baby ring was made with an 18-karat gold-and-platinum band decorated with diamonds.
+Hayakawa recently crafted a “baby ring” to celebrate a first birthday.
+Although the baby only wears the miniature ring for photos during the celebration, the mother can later place it on a chain and wear it as a necklace.
+Hayakawa made this particular piece with an 18-karat gold-and-platinum band decorated with diamonds.
 Such a luxurious, gorgeous piece that also holds great significance, Hayakawa explains, is only possible because it’s handmade.

-Cultivating relationships with customers is an important part of the job, and some of his father’s customers have been with him since the beginning—40 years ago.
+Cultivating relationships with customers is an important part of the job, and some of his father’s customers have been with him since the beginning—over 50 years ago.
 Working within an established tradition is rewarding, but comes with the challenge of finding balance between maintaining the tradition while cultivating Hayakawa’s own distinct style.
-This can only be found through time, he explains, by continuing to create jewelry and hone his skills.
+He explains that this only comes with time by continuing to create jewelry and hone his skills.

-Japanese- style handmade custom jewelry, Hayakawa says, is not merely an accessory, but something that can be treasured forever, and brings its wearer joy.
+Japanese-style handmade custom jewelry, Hayakawa says, is not merely an accessory, but something that people can treasure forever, bringing its wearer joy — an approach that aligns with design philosophies like zakka style.
 It holds significance beyond its material value, and comes with the thrill of owning something that’s one-of-a-kind, unlike anything else in the world.
 The greatest thing about creating these unique pieces, Hayakawa says, is that he’s fully involved in the process, from start to finish.

 “Jewelry,” he explains, “has been around since ancient times, and will continue to be a part of people’s lives.
 To be a part of that feels great.”
 For Hayakawa, the decision to purchase handmade jewelry is all in the timing.
 “There always comes a time when jewelry is necessary.
 If you could keep us at the back of your mind when that time comes, I would be very grateful.”